-Chambers and Partners 2014
+Chambers & Partners

 The early years of Timothy’s career were spent doing general chancery work.
 He then spent a considerable time in revenue chambers and now deals with a wide range of public and commercial law matters.
 Particular areas of interest include:

 Timothy’s interest in international matters has led to him advising foreign governments as well as businesses and high net wealth individuals.
 He represents in court, and advises, trustees of both domestic and international trusts on a wide range of issues and is a former member of STEP’s Cross-Border Estates Group and its EU Committee.
 He is a member of the standing committee of scientific advice of the Center for Legal and Economic Research (CIJE), Faculty of Law, University of Porto, Portugal.

 Publications include: EC Customs Law (OUP, 2nd ed, 2008); European Cross-Border Estate Planning (Sweet & Maxwell) General editor.
 State Aid, Tax and Abuse of Law in Prohibition of Abuse of Law: A New General Principle of EU Law?
 (Hart Publishing, 2011); Ways to tackle inheritance cross-border tax obstacles facing individuals within the EU (European Commission Expert Group, 2016) and regular contributions to the British Tax Review.

 Articles appearing in the British Tax Review were first published by Sweet & Maxwell Ltd and are reproduced by agreement with the Publishers.